 Explanation:

-Meekness is often misunderstood as weakness, but it actually refers to a gentle and humble disposition.
-The meek are those who submit to God’s will, patiently endure hardships, and do not seek revenge or use force to assert themselves.
+Meekness is sometimes mistaken as weakness, although it actually refers to a kind and humble personality.
+The meek are people who submit to God’s will, patiently accept challenges, and do not seek revenge or use force to impose themselves.

 Interpretation:

-In God’s Kingdom, the meek will inherit the earth.
-This promise reflects the future reward for those who humbly follow God and live according to His values.
-It contrasts with worldly expectations where the powerful and assertive appear to dominate.
+In God’s Kingdom, the humble will inherit the earth.
+This promise depicts the future reward for people who humbly follow God and live according to His standards.
+It contrasts with worldly assumptions where the wealthy and forceful appear to dominate.

 4. Blessed are those who hunger and thirst for righteousness, for they will be filled (Matthew 5:6)